thoughtram/blog/_posts/2016-12-27-angular-2-advance-testing-with-custom-matchers.md

 * mock the window API `window.matchMedia(...)`
 * simulate a mediaQuery activation
 * trigger fixture.detectChange() after a simulated activation
-* hide all these details from indvidual tests (DRY)
+* hide all these details from individual tests (DRY)

-Thankfully, the Flex-Layout library actually publishes a MockMatchMedia class; which we used in our TestBed configuration:
+Thankfully the Flex-Layout library actually publishes a MockMatchMedia class.
+And we use this class in our TestBed configuration below:

 {% highlight js %}
 {% raw %}